jgoppert/qualisys_ros/README.md

 ### Simulation

-The second launch script starts a simulated world in gazebo which contains a virtual cameras this is positioned using Qualisys mocap data.
-There is a bag file of qualisys data for offline testing int this repository.
+The second launch script starts a simulated world in Gazebo which contains a virtual camera that is positioned using Qualisys mocap data.
+A bag file of Qualisys data for offline testing is included in this repository.

 ```bash
 . ./devel/setup.bash